-NJ restricts practice tackling for high school football
+NJSIAA passes bill reducing contact limits in football practice

 The state’s athletic governing body announced Wednesday that in-season, player-on-player contact will be reduced to 15 minutes per week and six hours total during the preseason, including scrimmages.
 Last season, the limit for in-season contact was 90 minutes per week with no limit during the preseason.

 The 15 minutes per week during the season and six hours during the preseason refer to tackling where a player is taken to the ground.
-"Thud" contact is not restricted.
+'Thud' contact is not restricted.

 The new rule makes New Jersey the most restrictive state in the country in terms of high school practice regulations and the most restrictive at any level of football from youth to the NFL.
 The impetus for the rule change came from a proposal by Practice Like Pros and the New Jersey Football Coaches Association.